-Prince Harry and Markle will wed in Windsor Castle’s St. George’s Chapel, which dates back to the 15th century and has been home to royal family weddings including Harry’s uncle, Prince Edward and his first cousin, Peter Phillips.”Windsor is a very special place for Prince Harry and he and Ms. Markle have regularly spent time there over the last year and a half,” Kensington Palace said in a statement on Tuesday.
+Prince Harry and Markle will wed in Windsor Castle’s St. George’s Chapel, which dates back to the 15th century and has been home to royal family weddings including that of Harry’s uncle Prince Edward and his first cousin, Peter Phillips.”Windsor is a very special place for Prince Harry and he and Ms. Markle have regularly spent time there over the last year and a half,” Kensington Palace said in a statement on Tuesday.

 In 2011, Prince William and Kate Middleton were married slightly earlier in the year, in April, at Westminster Abbey in London.

 The wedding service will begin at 12:00 p.m.
 GMT at the chapel, conducted by the Dean of Windsor.
 The Archbishop of Canterbury, Justin Welby, will officiate when the Prince and Markle take their vows.
 By 1:00 p.m., they will then begin an official “Carriage Procession” through Windsor Town to Windsor Castle along a promenade known, appropriately enough, as the “Long Walk.”
 That’s followed by a reception at St. George’s Hall for the newlyweds and a select few guests from the congregation.
 Finally, another private reception later in the evening will help them celebrate the occasion.

 The Queen herself will attend her Prince Harry’s wedding to Markle in 2018.
 However, not much else is known about the royal wedding guest list so far.
 Some have speculated that former President Barack Obama and his wife Michelle Obama might get an invitation due to their good relationships with Prince Harry and Prince William, Newsweek reported.
 Barack and former Vice President Joe Biden went to the Invictus Games with Prince Harry in September.